reflectoring/reflectoring.github.io/_posts/2019-01-19-spring-boot-web-controller-test.md

 }
 ```

-We can now `@Autowire` all the beans we need.
+We can now `@Autowire` all the beans we need from the application context.
 Spring Boot automatically
 provides beans like an `@ObjectMapper` to map to and from JSON and a
 `MockMvc` instance to simulate HTTP requests.